iulian-stan/OpenGL-Playground/project04/README.md

-# Project04: Drawing a rectangle
+# Project 04: Drawing a Rectangle

 ## Intro